gdg-x/hoverboard/docs/tutorials/00-set-up.md

 *   `node_modules/` is the place of Node dependencies.
 *   `scripts/` is the place for JS scripts.
 *   `src/` is where you store all of your source code and do all of your development.
-*   `effects/` is where you keep your effects for instance `transparent-scroll.html` that helps to achieve transparent toolbar before the scroll.
+*   `effects/` is where you keep your effects for instance `transparent-scroll.html` that helps to achieve a transparent toolbar before the scroll.
 *   `elements/` is where you keep your custom elements.
 *   `pages/` is where you keep your pages' description.